Willendless/Pintos/doc/project1.md

 #### Synchronization
 + lock file_system_lock
-    Used to allow only one thread at a time to access file syscalls to avoid racing issue
+    Used to allow only one thread at a time to access file syscalls to avoid racing issue.
+    Because it's time-consuming to read/write from disk, locking won't affect much on performance.

 #### Rationale

-1. Using lock but not semaphore
+1. Use lock instead of semaphore
     + only the owner of lock can release it.

+2. Create different functions for different kinds of syscall
+    + to simplify syscall_handle() and make different syscalls easier to debug

 ## Additional Questions